tcowley/text-terminal-howto/README.md

 ## Mobile-friendly version of the "Text Terminal HOWTO"

-This is more mobile-friendly version of tldp.org's "Text Terminal HOWTO".
+This is more mobile-friendly version of David S. Lawyer's "Text Terminal HOWTO".

 The original HTML source is at http://www.tldp.org/HOWTO/html_single/Text-Terminal-HOWTO/ .